EduRomoGO/muss-rumble/README.md

 #### findLastElementAdded(db, collection)

 Receives a db and a collection of this db and returns the last element added to this collection.

+#### changeGeneratedIdsToSequentialIds(db, collection)

+Receives a db and a collection and return a promise.
+The promise will resolve after it replaces all the generated ids by sequential ids or is rejected if something went wrong.